muhammedshahid/scanner/README.md

 ## How It Works
 1. **Input**: Load an image of a document (e.g., a photo or scanned copy).
 2. **Binary Image Processing**: The image is converted into a binary format using Otsu's thresholding.
-3. **Noise Reduction**: A Gaussian blur is applied to enhance the result, creating a cleaner and sharper scanned document effect.
+3. **Noise Reduction**: Gaussian blur and Median Blur is applied separately to enhance the result, creating a cleaner and sharper scanned document effect.
 4. **Output**: The processed image is displayed for download or further use.

 ## Use Cases